 The Tapestry Museum,

 It contains the “Pennant of Lepanto’, was founded in 1571 by Don Juan of Austria.
 Of particular interest are the 8 tapestries of the Life of Achilles by Jan Raës (to designs by Rubens), the 12 made to Goya’s designs and 25 carpets to the designs of David Teniers.
-The Archaeological Museum contains interesting sarcophagi, tombstones, capitals, reliefs and sculptures
+The Archaeological Museum contains interesting sarcophagi, tombstones, capitals, reliefs, and sculptures.

 Crypt/Old Cathedral